Governance

 In accordance with Danish law, the Committee on Foundation Governance has prepared a set of recommendations, the Recommendations on Foundation Governance, which commercial foundations must address in their annual report in accordance with the ‘comply or explain’ principle.

-The BioInnovation Institute Foundation complies with all recommendations except for the recommendation regarding election period for members of the Board and the recommendation regarding board positions in the Foundation’s subsidiary.
+The BioInnovation Institute Foundation complies with all recommendations except for the recommendation regarding the election period for members of the Board and the recommendation regarding board positions in the Foundation’s subsidiary.

-Read the Statutory Report on Foundation Governance here.
+Read the Statutory Report on Foundation Governance 2023 here.

 Grant policy